Leon-brum/api_filmes/README.md

 This API was created with TypeScript and Docker/MySql.

 Functionalities:
-- Uploading for videos and movies
+- Uploading of videos and movies
 - Streaming